Mental illness can affect anyone

 I will be 30 next month and I’ve been unwell for as long as I can remember.
 Mental illness has played an enormous part in my life, and the struggle is relentless.
 It certainly doesn’t get any easier as you get older.
 I have lived a life of chaos and destruction, impulsive behaviour, addiction and pain.
 I’ve lost someone I loved very deeply; I’ve hurt and confused the ones that love me.
 I’ve used every escape mechanism I could in order to not face the pain of my past.
 I’ve seen more psychiatrists and psychotherapists than I can remember.
 Been on every psychotropic drug you can get.
 But I’m still not ‘better’.
 I probably won’t ever be better.

-I had a nervous breakdown in February of last year, and by the end of March 2018 I was picked up and out of my life in Dubai and flown home to New Zealand.
+I had a nervous breakdown in February of last year.
 I was quickly sectioned under the Mental Health Act and placed in a psych ward.
 Little did I know how long I would be living here for.

 Many things happened last year as the months flew by, but the one I want to share is this: